Tips for parentsSmartphone to start school - a good idea?

 Some parents are not sure whether their child is ready for their own smartphone.
 In this case, a smartwatch can seem like a good middle ground.
 This is because, unlike smartphones, they do not offer comprehensive access to the internet.
 Depending on the device, the functions are limited to making calls and writing messages.
 There are now also some models that are marketed specifically to children (or their parents).
 Parents can set up these devices individually.
 For example, they can decide which numbers their child is allowed to call.

 Whether a smartwatch is a sensible alternative also depends on why the child wants a smartphone.
-Nowadays, a smartphone is much more than just a communication device.
-Without a smartphone, I miss out on what happens in the class chat.
-I can't have a say when it comes to the latest mobile games.
+After all, a smartphone is much more than just a communication device.
+Without a smartphone, children miss out on what happens in the class chat.
+They can't have a say when it comes to the latest mobile games.
 And last but not least, a smartphone is also a coveted status symbol.
 Parents should discuss with their children what purpose a smartphone should fulfill in their child's life.
 You can then consider whether a smartwatch offers a sensible alternative.

 One critical aspect of smartwatches is that they allow parents to monitor their children.
 Smartwatches are usually equipped with a GPS tracker.
 This allows parents to see where their child is or which route they have taken.
 In our Smartwatch topic we provide detailed information on what parents should consider when equipping their child with a smartwatch.